alawami/DeepQNetwork/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DeepQNetwork GitHub repository and unzip (or decompress) the file.
+3. Place the file in the DeepQNetwork GitHub repository and unzip (or decompress) the file.

+4. Start docker by running the command: `./start_docker`

+5. Make sure conda environment `rl` is activated.

+6. You can train an agent using the command: `python run_model.py`.
+To know more about the argument you may pass to the agent run `python run_model.py --help`.

 ### Instructions